 4. Beta-Alanine

+This is one of the best muscle-building supplements for women.
+It reduces fatigue by buffering lactic acid, which directly impacts gym performance.
 Research showed that consuming 4 grams of beta-alanine for eight weeks can result in lean body mass in wrestlers.
-Another study mentioned that individuals following a six-week high-intensity interval training witnessed an increase of body mass by 1 pound after taking this supplement.
+Another study mentioned that after taking this supplement, individuals following a six-week high-intensity interval training witnessed an increase in body mass by 1 pound.

 5. Nitrates and Nitric Oxide Boosters

-Related Article: A Study Says that Citrulline Supplementation Improves Blood Flow & Exercise Performance
+Related Article: A Study Says That Citrulline Supplementation Improves Blood Flow & Exercise Performance

 6. Caffeine